jakobnissen/jakobnissen.github.io/posts/latency.md

 In fact, I've come to believe that _most packages should not optimise latency directly_, and huge strides can be made if package authors simply follow a few guidelines about general code quality:

 ### 1: Do not commit type piracy
-Don't get in the habit of comitting type piracy.
+Don't get in the habit of committing type piracy.
 Not only for latency reasons, mainly because redefining other people's code is terrible practice and leads to correctness issues.
 If you feel type piracy is necessary, it typically means you need to refactor your packages, or need to make a PR upstream to one of your dependencies.